 While the demand for Quantity Surveyors remains high (and growing), the industry is changing.

 Predictably, as technology evolves, so is Quantity Surveying.
 According to a report by the Royal Institute of Chartered Surveyors, a software called ‘Building Information Modelling’ (BIM) is making the process of calculating costs and budgets more efficient by using computerised 3D models instead of 2D paper drawings.
 The software allows everyone involved in the project to interact and add data to the 3D model.
-This method of sharing a model allows all those involved in the project to collaborate seamlessly and avoid any design or construction problems that may arise from miscommunication.
+This method of sharing a model allows all those involved in the project to collaborate seamlessly and avoid problems that may arise from miscommunication.

 Chartered Institutes for Quantity Surveyors

 The CIOB is the oldest Chartered Institute in practice, having begun in 1834 shortly before its first big project, the Houses of Parliament.
 Members of the Chartered Institute of Building have overseen the construction of famous British structures from Nelson’s Column to Tower Bridge to the Millennium Dome.
-Among its famous Members it has counted Prince Philip, Sir Winston Churchill and Sir Ove Arup, who engineered the Sydney Opera House.
+Among its famous Members, it has counted Prince Philip, Sir Winston Churchill and Sir Ove Arup, who engineered the Sydney Opera House.

-With over 45,000 members, the CIOB is a multi-million pound organisation and being part of it is a high accolade indeed.
+With over 45,000 members, the CIOB is a multi-million-pound organisation and being part of it is a high accolade indeed.

 Founded in London in 1868, the Royal Institute of Chartered Surveyors has grown to hold offices on every habitable continent on Earth.
-They pride themselves on being “forward facing”, embracing new technology and making the best of it for the benefit of their members and their trade.
+They pride themselves on being “forward-facing”, embracing new technology and making the best of it for the benefit of their members and their trade.

 A younger institution at 50 years old, the Chartered Institute of Civil Engineers Surveyors made revolutionary changes to surveying that stand to this day.
 Its members can take part in and benefit from its mission to raise the standards of education and practise in the industry.